The COVID-19 Vaccines May Have Some Surprising Benefits

 Sure, we knew getting the vaccine would be a relief — but many people are saying that they didn’t expect to feel so good post-shot.
 “Over the last year, people have been afraid to do normal things like seeing their friends and family, and they’ve been really lonely,” Dr Malani says.
 “Being isolated and being lonely are big health risks, too, and they can take a physical toll on both younger and older adults.”
 For some, getting vaccinated and letting go of the COVID anxiety feels like taking the first deep breath of fresh air in a year.

-“After the second shot — I had that ‘aha’ moment that things are looking up and we are moving towards our new normal, whatever the new normal will be,” New Yorker Alexa Nikiforou says.
-“There was a feeling of hope
+“After the second jab — I had that ‘aha’ moment that things are looking up and we are moving towards our new normal, whatever the new normal will be,” New Yorker Alexa Nikiforou says.
+“There was a feeling of hope."